MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

    > [!div class=mx-imgBorder]
    > ![Timeline card in expanded mode](media/timeline-card-expanded-nocallout.png "Timeline card in expanded mode")

-The card form contains sections that you can configure to show the fields that matter to your business.

 In the card, if you want to show any fields that are important to your business, you can customize the fields.
-Also, you can move the fields from one section to another section, such as from the Header section to the Detail section.
+Also, you can move the fields from one section to another section, such as from the **Header** section to the **Detail** section.
 To learn more, see [Customize the card form](#customize-the-card-form).

 ### Customize the card form